kyl3h3arn/ITCS-6162-Project/README.md

 - Helpful for Studying: Do students find mobile phone use helpful for studying?
 (Y / N)
 - Educational Apps: List of educational apps used.
 - Daily Usages: Average daily time spent using mobile phone for educational purposes (Hours)
-- Performance Impact: How does mobile phone use impact academic performance?
-(Agree / Neutral / Strongly Agree)
+- Performance Impact: Does mobile phone use impact academic performance?
+(Agree / Neutral / Strongly Agree / Disagree / Strongly Disagree)
-- Usage Distraction: Does mobile phone use distract from studying?
+- Usage Distraction: When does mobile phone use distract from studying?
 (During Exams / Not Distracting / During Class Lectures / While Studying)
 - Attention Span: Has mobile phone use affected attention span?
 (Y/N)
 - Useful Featuures: What features of mobile phones are useful for learning? (e.g. Internet Access, Camera, Calculator, Notes Taking App)
 - Health Risks: Are students aware of the potential health risks associated with excessive mobile phone use?
 (Y / N / Only Partially)